dosty17/best_localization/README.md

 <hr>

 **Best Localization** is a lightweight and flexible localization package for Flutter.
-It supports dynamic translations, interpolation, pluralization, and custom localization for the Kurdish language, including widgets like Material and Cupertino.
+It supports dynamic translations, interpolation, pluralization, remote translations, fallback locales, and custom localization for the Kurdish language, including widgets like Material and Cupertino.

 ## Features

 - **Dynamic Translations**: Translate text based on locale dynamically.
-- **Multiple File Format Support**: Load translations from JSON, CSV, YAML, or XML files.
+- **Multiple File Format Support (NEW! 🎉)**: Load translations from JSON, CSV, YAML, or XML files.
+- **Remote Translations (NEW! 🎉)**: Load translations from HTTP API with automatic caching.
+- **Fallback Locale (NEW! 🎉)**: Automatically fall back to a default language when translations are missing.
 - **Interpolation**: Insert dynamic values into translations (e.g., Hello, {name}!).
 - **Pluralization**: Handle plural forms for text based on numeric values.
 - **BuildContext Extensions**: Easy access to translations without boilerplate code.